“I was totally unprepared for that revelation called the Dakota Badlands.

 When, in the 1700s, French-Canadian explorers began to come to the area, they were first met with friendliness as the native tribes traded with the Europeans.
 When Lewis and Clark made their trek in 1803, they met with little resistance when they passed through South Dakota.

 However, as more and more pioneers began to encroach upon these lands, skirmishes began to occur between the Indians and the new white settlers.
-Into this midst came homesteaders, building farms and small towns, as well as some of Wild West’s most rough-and-ready characters, such as Jedediah Smith, Jim Bridger, Hugh Glass, and Thomas Fitzpatrick.
+Into this midst came homesteaders, building farms and small towns, and some of Wild West’s most rough-and-ready characters, such as Jedediah Smith, Jim Bridger, Hugh Glass, and Thomas Fitzpatrick.

 When the U.S. Congress passed the Homestead Act in 1862, this brought a flood of emigrants into the Badlands, where they could purchase 160 acres for a token payment of about $18.
 As the push for western expansion continued, the Sioux retaliated more and more against the many settlers encroaching upon their lands, ultimately culminating with the Fort Laramie Treaty of 1868.

 Establishing the Great Sioux Reservation, the treaty forever ceded all lands from the Missouri River west to the Bighorn Mountains of western Wyoming to the tribes.
 Agencies would distribute food, clothing, and money to the Sioux.
 The treaty prohibited settlers or miners from entering the Black Hills without authorization.
 In return, the Lakota agreed to cease hostilities against pioneers and people building the railroads.
 However, like most treaties made with the American Indians, it too would soon be broken.